Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 And I love our new larger dining table!
 Lots of room for a fruit bowl, cloth napkins, and ourselves.

 After had a visit from Tropical Storm Beryl in July of 2024, we realized that our hail cover needed to be able to support more than just hail!
-We have very tall, very old trees surrounding us.
-And quite a few large limbs come down during the storm.
+We have some very tall, very old trees surrounding us.
+During the storm we had quite a few large limbs come down.
 We were blessed in that only the front edge of the hail cover was affected by a falling limb, that for the most part missed us!
 But we might not always be that lucky.
-With that in mind, we decided to beef up the center of the hail cover with some heavy duty planking that will take a large limb or two...the outside measures of the cover are 60 ft. long by 20 ft. wide.
-That center would always be our weak point if left as just a hail cover.
+With that in mind, we decided to beef up the center of the hail cover with some heavy duty planking that will take a much large limb or two...the outside measures of the cover are 60 ft. long by 20 ft. wide.
+That center would always be our weak point if left only as strong as a hail cover needs to be.

 This was a bear of a job to do after the initial build.

-And we actually (my husband and I) walked the planks up the ladder, step by step.
-Using the dump bucket on the tractor to raise the other end of the plank as we put it up to the next step.
+We actually (my husband and I) walked the planks up the ladder, step by step.
+We used the front bucket on the tractor to raise the other end of the plank as we put it up to the next step on the ladder until finally reaching a height to slide it onto the roof of the Caravan.

-Don't try this at home kids, we did and it was not easy.
+Don't try this at home kids, we actually did and it was not easy.

-When the bucket on the tractor could not be raised any higher my husband climbed up the ladder and put the end of the plank on top of the Caravan and we (he, I and the tractor) pushed it slowly onto the roof of the trailer.
-Once assembled, and in place, I can honestly say, we are ready for anything!
+When the front bucket on the tractor could not be raised any higher my husband climbed up the ladder and put the end of the plank on top of the Caravan and we (he, I and the tractor) pushed it slowly onto the roof of the trailer.
+Once This support structure was assembled, and in place, I fee we are ready for anything!

 I hope you have enjoyed this tour, and the update once the deck was completed, and as always, thanks so much for stopping by!